 WHAT do I need to know about franchising?

-There are three types of franchise:
+There are three types of franchises:

-- Product – You sell the franchisor’s product or service from a wholesale or retail outlet with exclusive rights within a specific area, for example Jim’s Mowing or a Mazda dealership.
+- Product – You sell the Franchisor’s product or service from a wholesale or retail outlet with exclusive rights within a specific area, for example, Jim’s Mowing or a Mazda dealership.

-- Processing or manufacturing – You manufacture the product and the franchisor provides an essential ingredient or know-how, such as Coca Cola.
+- Processing or manufacturing – You manufacture the product, and the Franchisor provides an essential ingredient or know-how, such as Coca-Cola.

-- Disclosure requirements – the franchisor must be provided
+- Disclosure requirements – the Franchisor must be provided

 - When interested in acquiring a franchise